 Figure 2: CRM encoding example: Winkelmann seeing Laokoon

 Note from the minutes.
-Here will be the figure 3 depicting how the paths of Winkelmann and the statue of Laocoon cross in space and time (i.e. how the spacetime volumes of Winkelmann and Laocoon’s statue meet) The following figure 3 needs better visualization
+Here will be the figure 3 depicting how the paths of Winkelmann and the statue of Laocoon cross in space and time (i.e. how the spacetime volumes of Winkelmann and Laocoon’s statue meet) The following figure 3 needs better visualization.
+HW have been assigned to Matteo Lorenzini for improving the figure 3.

 +++++